vippsas/vipps-login-api/vipps-login-api.md

 The two flows are:

 ##### App to app flow

 This flow is designed to be used with apps.
 It requires that the app initiate Vipps Login in an external browser that is opened within the app, see [specification](#using-vipps-login-in-native-applications).
 In this flow the merchant need to specify the app URI where the user will be returned after completing the confirmation in the Vipps app.

 See [how to implement](https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-api.md#app-integration).

 ##### Automatic return from Vipps app (requires the merchant to handle user session cross browsers)

 This flow is designed for web-pages that would like to have the user automatically returned to a browser after completing the confirmation in the Vipps app.
 Note that there are security implications by using this flow. **It is not suited for every scenario.
 Merchants must make their own considerations to ensure that it is only used where suitable**.

 Due to how the different mobile operating systems handle app-switch to browser, the user can be returned to a different browser than the one he/she started in.
 On iOS the user can e.g. start the login in Chrome and be returned to Safari after confirming in the Vipps app.
-This means that the merchant site cannot rely on cookies beeing present in the browser the user is returned to.
+This means that the merchant site cannot rely on cookies being present in the browser the user is returned to.

 By using this flow Vipps Login will be able to complete the login process even if the user ends up in a different browser.
 However, the merchant **must ensure that logins can complete, even without session information like cookies.**

 See [how to implement](#automatic-return-from-vipps-app), including more information on the security considerations.

 #### No dialog flow - log the user in directly when possible

 This flow can be used to log the user in directly if the required prerequisites are in place.
 If the prerequisites are not in place, then the Vipps Login process will be stopped and no interaction will be asked from the user in this flow.
 When using this flow a spinner will be shown while Vipps Login try to log the user in.
 Once the process is completed the user will be returned to the merchant as in the ordinary Vipps Login flow.
 As with the other Vipps Login flow it is recommended to run Vipps Login in a redirect mode and iFrame is not supported.

 The user will be logged in with this flow if:

 * they are remembered in the browser and no consent is required
 * they are remembered in the browser and consent has previously been given

 Illustration of how the flow can look when the user clicks "Logg inn" on the front page:

 ![No dialog flow](images/No_dialog_flow.png)

 Possible use cases includes:

 * When the user is going to a section of your site/service that requires the user to be logged in, e.g. my page or a personalized chatbot.
 This might be when the user is already on the webpage, or if the user is being linked directly to her My page from an email/newsletter.
 * When a user clicks on your login option it is possible to try to log the user in with Vipps first.